Why Study Abroad?

 Living in an increasingly globalized world, international exposure is now an important component of higher education.
 Northwood University recognizes how essential such exposure is in developing our students and preparing them for their future endeavors.
 Studying abroad enables a student to increase their knowledge of the world, mature, and develop their cultural sensitivity and independence.
 Living abroad enables the student to obtain new life skills and sharpen the ones they have.
 Not only are these trips greatly beneficial on a personal level but they also help prepare students for graduate school or the job market.

 Northwood has sought to build a large selection of Study Abroad offerings and the University strongly encourages students to participate in such programs.
-At present we offer 12 different exchange programs and a number of faculty led programs.
+At present we offer a number of exchange and faculty led programs.
 Students earn credit during their time abroad and can therefore still graduate on time.

 We assure you that the political and social climate in which we offer our programs are closely monitored.
 The International Programs department follows the advice of the U.S. Department of State regarding safety and security in a region and we audit all our programs regularly making sure they are of proper standard.

 Studying abroad is an exciting and defining period in your student’s educational experience.
 It will help him/her grow as he/she engages a different culture, perspective and people.
 Studying abroad will also distinguish your student from their peers helping him /her stand out in the eyes of prospective employer or school interviewers.
 We understand that despite all the excitement, there can also be some uneasiness about being separated by thousands of miles.
 We encourage you to be supportive of your student while also maximizing their learning experience.
 In fact, your support is very important and the means by which you handle their time abroad will greatly dictate your student’s ability to grown and learn from their overseas experience.
 Here are some guidelines to keep in mind in supporting your student.

 Encourage students to be in charge of pre-departure preparation